Rudrajit12/Online-Retail-Customer-Segmentation/README.md

 ### Preliminary Questions

+1. **Customer Behavior Understanding**:
-1. What are the typical purchasing patterns of customers?
+    - What are the typical purchasing patterns of customers?
+    - How frequently do customers make purchases within the given timeframe?
+    - What is the distribution of purchase amounts across customers?
+2. **Segmentation Potential**:
-2. Can we identify distinct customer segments based on behavior?
+    - Can we identify distinct groups of customers based on their purchasing behavior?
-3. Who are the high-value customers based on RFM scores?
+    - Are there any trends or clusters in the data that suggest different customer segments?
+3. **High-Value Customer Identification**:
+    - Which customers have the highest recency, frequency, and monetary value (RFM) scores?
+    - How do these high-value customers differ from the rest in terms of their purchasing behavior?

 ---